malcolmsailor/malcolmsailor.github.io/_posts/2023-11-22-anki-for-jazz-practice.md

 The result is a new exercise that I have most likely never played before.
 But each different dimension of the exercise is something that I've been working on.
 And the combination feels fresh and fun, because it is new.

 I've only been using this approach for a couple months now.
 Maybe this sense of freshness and fun will wear off eventually.
-But I'm hoping it'll wear off a little more slowly than the usual practice routine does.
-And I frankly wish I had discovered this approach to practicing when I was younger (and actually doing a lot more of it).
+But I'm hoping it'll wear off a little more slowly than it does with the more usual practice routines.
+And I frankly wish I had discovered this approach to practicing when I was younger (and actually doing a lot more practicing).